Sex selection at a glance

 Sex selection provides hopeful parents with embryos created through IVF the option to choose the sex of their baby prior to implantation and pregnancy.
 Parents may decide to use sex selection for a variety of reasons including medical concerns, family balancing and genetic issues.

-A combination of in vitro fertilization (IVF) and preimplantation genetic diagnosis (PGD) makes sex selection possible.
+A combination of IVF and PGD makes sex selection possible.
 During IVF, an embryo is created when a woman’s egg(s) is fertilized by a man’s sperm outside of the body in a lab.
 Embryos are then evaluated and chosen for implantation.

 During the embryo evaluation process, parents may choose to use PGD to test for a specific genetic disorder that one or both parents is suspected of carrying and could pass on to their child.